silevitas/Brightcove-KeyPause/Readme.md

 Requirements
 =====

-Designed for the Brightcove Video Cloud Flash player.
+Designed for the Brightcove Video Cloud Smart Player (Flash only).